alex-braun/mini-project/README.md

 # Mini Project

-The purpose of this project is to refactor an old project using `Router5` or to use `PHP` and `laravel` to create a new project.
+The purpose of this is to use `PHP` and `laravel` to create a new project.

-Take your time and have fun, look at your old code and see how far you have come and make it better or learn a new and useful langauge/framework.
+Take your time and have fun learning a new and useful language/framework.
+This exercise will help grow your coding ability.
+Over the last 10 weeks you have learned 3 languages and various frameworks and libraries.
+Certain patterns and problem solving skills are common across all of them.

+Throughout your development career you will need to be consistently learning.
+Recognizing patterns and learning how to learn are some of the core concepts we have tried to impart during the course.
+Please apply these skills to this project.

 ## Prerequisites